Screaming Lord Sutch: Musical career

-In 1963, Sutch and his manager, Reginald Calvert, took over Shivering Sands Army Fort, a Maunsell Fort off Southend, and in 1964 started Radio Sutch, intending to compete with other pirate radio stations such as Radio Caroline.
-Broadcasts consisted of music and Mandy Rice-Davies reading Lady Chatterley's Lover.
-Sutch tired of the station, and sold it to Calvert, after which it was renamed Radio City and lasted until the Marine Broadcasting Offences Act came into force in 1967.
-In 1966 Calvert was shot dead by Oliver Smedley over a financial dispute.
-Smedley was acquitted on grounds of self-defence.
+In 1963, Sutch and his manager, Reginald Calvert, took possession of the Shivering Sands Army Fort, a Maunsell Fort off Southend, and the following year launched Radio Sutch with the aim of competing with other pirate radio stations such as Radio Caroline.
+The broadcasts featured music, together with Mandy Rice-Davies reading from Lady Chatterley's Lover.
+Sutch soon lost interest in the station and sold it to Calvert, after which it was renamed Radio City and continued until the Marine Broadcasting Offences Act took effect in 1967.
+In 1966, Calvert was shot dead by Oliver Smedley in the course of a financial dispute; Smedley was acquitted on grounds of self-defence.

-About this time, Ritchie Blackmore left the band.
-Roger Warwick left to set up an R&B big band for Freddie Mack.
+Around this time, Ritchie Blackmore left the band, and Roger Warwick departed to establish an R&B big band for Freddie Mack.

-Sutch's album Lord Sutch and Heavy Friends was named in a 1998 BBC poll as the worst album of all time, a status it also held in Colin Larkin's book The Top 1000 Albums of All Time, despite the fact that Jimmy Page, John Bonham, Jeff Beck, Noel Redding and Nicky Hopkins performed on it and helped write it.
+Sutch's album Lord Sutch and Heavy Friends was named the worst album of all time in a 1998 BBC poll, a distinction it also holds in Colin Larkin's The Top 1000 Albums of All Time.

-For his follow-up, Hands of Jack the Ripper, Sutch assembled British rock celebrities for a concert at the Carshalton Park Rock 'n' Roll Festival.
-The show was recorded (though only Sutch knew), and it was released to the surprise of the musicians.
-Musicians on the record included Ritchie Blackmore (guitar); Matthew Fisher (keyboard); Carlo Little (drums); Keith Moon (drums); Noel Redding (bass) and Nick Simper (bass).
+For the follow‑up, Hands of Jack the Ripper, Sutch gathered a group of British rock celebrities for a concert at the Carshalton Park Rock ’n’ Roll Festival.
+The performance was recorded—though unbeknown to the musicians—and released to their surprise.
+Those who appear on the record include Ritchie Blackmore (guitar), Matthew Fisher (keyboards), Carlo Little (drums), Keith Moon (drums), Noel Redding (bass) and Nick Simper (bass).

-In 2017, his song "Flashing Lights" was featured in Logan Lucky, directed by Steven Soderbergh.
+In 2017, Sutch's song "Flashing Lights" was featured in the Steven Soderbergh film Logan Lucky.